ShambhuNangare/AIS2025INTERN_Shambho_Nangare/README.md

   * Conditionals(if-else).Examples.
   * Loops : For loop and while loop.Examples
   * Data manipulation using for loop.
   * Control statement: Examples of break, continue, and pass.
 Explanation and Examples.

+# Python Task 3
+Task overview
+  * Returns the maximum number from a given list of numbers.
+  * Returns the sum of all numbers in a given list.
+  * Returns a new list with only the distinct elements from the original list, removing duplicates.
+  * Calculates the total number of combinations that can be formed from a given list.
+  * Calculates the total number of permutations that can be made from a given list.
+  * Counts and returns the number of vowels and consonants in a given word.
+  * Converts all lowercase letters of a word into uppercase.
+  * Counts and returns the number of uppercase and lowercase letters in a given word.